cjerdonek/groome-python-expected/docs/releasing.md

 consult the `distutils` and Distribute documentation linked to above.

 Also look at the `setup.py` source code to see how things are done.
-You should feel free to modify `setup.py` at any point in the release process to better fit your needs.
+You should feel free to modify `setup.py` and its supporting code to better fit your needs.

 Setup